brunobritodev/JPProject.IdentityServer4.SSO/README.md

 These options above requires almost no code.
 If you already have an ASP.NET IdentitySystem it's possible to connect SSO to use your users, but requires some modifications:

-* Check Argon2 impl at `Startup.cs`
+* Check Argon2 implementation at `Startup.cs`
-* You UserIdentity must implement IDomainUser (No additional fields will be added to your current ASP.NET Identity)
+* You UserIdentity must implement `IDomainUser` (No additional fields will be added to your ASP.NET Identity)
-  * All additional fields will be added as claims
+  * All SSO fields are users claims
-* If you have special fields, you can implement `IIdentityFactory<TUser>` and `IRoleFactory<TUser>` this classes will help you in Register / Update user flow.
-You an implementation it will intercept the request before add user / role to database.
+* If your Users have custom fields, you can implement `IIdentityFactory<TUser>` and `IRoleFactory<TUser>`.
+These classes will help you in Register / Update user flow.
+It give you hability to intercept the request before add / update user or role to database.

 # Demo